TMS treatment for Alzheimer's Disease

 - Antibody treatments that work by clearing amyloid plaques to help slow early disease progression

 Early diagnosis offers the best chance to access treatment and plan for the future.
+Individuals with Mild Cognitive Impairment can also benefit from early interventions such as TMS, lifestyle adjustments, and cognitive training to maintain brain function.

 How does TMS work as a treatment for Alzheimer’s?